WJSoftware/wjfe-async-workers/README.md

 ## Bi-Directional Communication

 > **🕓 TL;DR**
+>
 > It's OK for workers to transmit intermediate results like progress reports and partial results.
 It is not recommended for the main thread to have to send data to a paused task.
 Promises in work item objects resolve once the `QueueingOptions.processMessage()` function returns `true`.

 The default functionality is fine for many cases:  A worker task is started, the user interface waits for its completion and when the task finishes, the work item's `promise` property spits out the resultant object when awaited.

-There are also many cases where "interim" communcation between the worker and the UI thread is desired, most commonly:
+There are also many cases where "interim" communication between the worker and the UI thread is desired, most commonly:

 1. Progress reports
 2. Partial results

 How can a worker send data while the task is still in progress?
-By using the provied `post()` function.
+By using the provided `post()` function.

 In reality, the functions of the worker's tasks object in the quickstart are simplified.
 In reality we can re-write the tasks object like this: